-Alexandria Ocasio-Cortez blasts CNN’s Trump town hall as she brands it ‘shameful’
+AOC blasts CNN’s Trump town hall as she brands it ‘shameful’

-‘Shameful’: Alexandria Ocasio-Cortez blasts CNN’s controversial Trump town hall
+‘Shameful’: AOC blasts CNN’s controversial Trump town hall

 Former president given live platform by cable news network in New Hampshire

-Alexandria Ocasio-Cortez blasted CNN’s controversial Donald Trump town hall as “shameful” as the former president used the live event to push “rigged” election lies and baseless conspiracy theories.
+Rep Alexandria Ocasio-Cortez blasted CNN’s controversial Donald Trump town hall as “shameful” as the former president used the live event to push “rigged” election lies and baseless conspiracy theories.

 “CNN should be ashamed of themselves.
 They have lost total control of this ‘town hall’ to again be manipulated into platforming election disinformation, defenses of Jan 6th, and a public attack on a sexual abuse victim,” the Democratic lawmaker from New York tweeted.